bouffalolab/bl_docs/BL808_RM/en/RST/UART.rst

 TX/RX supports multiple rounds of transmission/receiving, instead of reaching the value set by tx_fifo_th/rx_fifo_th at a time.

+E.g:

+1. Set tx_fifo_th/rx_fifo_th in register uart_fifo_config_1 to 16.
-For example, you can set tx_fifo_th/rx_fifo_th to 16 by configuring tx_fifo_th/rx_fifo_th in the register uart_fifo_config_1; enable the free run mode by setting cr_utx_frm_en in the register utx_config; enable the TX/RX FIFO interrupts by setting cr_utx_frdy_mask/cr_urx_frdy_mask in the register uart_int_mask to 0; enable TX/RX by setting cr_utx_en/cr_urx_en in the register utx_config/urx_config.
-TX FIFO interrupt: TX will always generate FIFO interrupts.
-After the chip sends 128 bytes, cr_utx_frdy_mask is set to 1 to mask this interrupt.
-To enable the TX FIFO interrupt again, you need to set cr_utx_frdy_mask to 0.
-RX FIFO interrupt: When the other side sends 15 bytes, no interrupt is generated and the value of rx_fifo_cnt is 15.
-When one byte is sent again, an interrupt will be generated as the preset value of rx_fifo_th is met.
-After a TX interrupt is generated, if the other side sends data again, the chip can receive the data.
+2. Set cr_utx_frm_en in register utx_config to enable free run mode.
+3. Set cr_utx_frdy_mask/cr_urx_frdy_mask in register uart_int_mask to 0, and enable FIFO interrupt of TX/RX.
+4. Set cr_utx_en/cr_urx_en in register utx_config/urx_config to enable TX/RX.
+5. TX FIFO interrupt: TX will always enter the FIFO interrupt, when the chip sends 128 bytes, set cr_utx_frdy_mask to 1 to shield the interrupt.
+If you want to enter the TX FIFO interrupt again, set cr_utx_frdy_mask to 0.
+6. RX FIFO interrupt: the other party first sends 15 bytes, no interrupt is generated, at this time, the value of rx_fifo_cnt is 15, and an interrupt is generated when 1 byte is sent again to reach the value set by rx_fifo_th.
+After the transmission is interrupted, the other party sends the data again, and the chip can receive the data.

 RX timeout interrupt
 ---------------------
-The RX timeout interrupt will be triggered when the receiver fails to receive data beyond the timeout threshold.
-The timeout threshold is measured by Bit.
+The RX timeout interrupt generation condition is: after receiving data last time, the receiver will start timing, and the interrupt will be triggered when the timing value exceeds the timeout threshold and the next data has not been received.
+The time-out threshold value is in the unit of communication bit.

-When the other side sends data to the chip, a timeout interrupt will be generated after the preset timeout threshold is reached.
+When the other party sends data to the chip, a timeout interrupt will be generated after the set timeout period is reached.
-For example, you can enable the timeout interrupt by setting the cr_urx_rto_mask bit in the register uart_int_mask to 0, and data is received during the timeout interrupt.
-Through the printed RX buffer and the print log, you can confirm the timeout interrupt state and that correct data is received.

 RX parity check error interrupt
 -----------------